Apache Camel - advanced

 Request context

 Gpal custom endpoints require no configuration beyond the web-handler.kts file.
 No modifications to the processes.xml file are required.
-Files will be picked up automatically by the Genesis Router from /script folders.
+Files will be picked up automatically by the Genesis Router from the /script folders.

 The example below is a collection of custom endpoints supporting SAML authentication.
 The LoginPostEndPoint, LoginUrlRequestEndPoint, LogoutEndPoint, and MetadataEndPoint all extend this AbstractSamlEndPoint.